henrylawson/photish/README.md

-`logging/colorize`     | when outputting to `STDOUT`, `true` to use color, `false` for none `logging/level`        | the default logging level, it is advised to keep this at `info` `logging/output`       | the appenders for the logger, `stdout` goes to `STDOUT`, `file` goes to `log/photish.log`
+`logging/colorize`     | when outputting to `STDOUT`, `true` to use color, `false` for none `logging/level`        | the default logging level, it is advised to keep this at `info` `logging/output`       | the appenders for the logger, `stdout` goes to `STDOUT`, `file` goes to `log/photish.log` `url`                  | a listing of the various url options `url/host`             | default is to leave this configuration blank, however if you would like URLs generated with a specific host prefix, you can define it here
+`url/base`             | default is to leave this configuration blank, if your website will be hosted in a sub folder and will not be accessible at the root of the host, you can specify the sub folder(s) here, this will also mean your website will be hosted in a sub folder when ran using `photish host`

 #### Customizing Templates